atsb/strife-the-order-edition/README.md

 LICENSE
 =======

-The Strife: The Order Edition source code is available under the terms of the GNU General Public License v2.0
+The Strife: The Order Edition source port is available under the terms of the GNU General Public License v2.0

-Exceptions for linking with Steam, GOG Galaxy, and Nintendo Switch runtimes, which are subject to non-disclosure agreements, were obtained by Night Dive Studios, Inc. Code subject to NDA is not included with this public source release.
+Exceptions for linking with Steam, GOG Galaxy, and Nintendo Switch runtimes, which are subject to non-disclosure agreements, were obtained by Night Dive Studios, Inc. Code subject to NDA it´s not included with this public source port.

+DISCLAIMER: The authors and contribuitors of this source port, they are not responsable for trying to build the referents platforms above, so don´t ask to how to compile and do not distribute the binnaries of nintendo switch or other platforms above this illegal and you will be suffering a lawsuit.

 See COPYING.txt for the GNU GENERAL PUBLIC LICENSE

-EXCLUDED CODE: The code described below and contained in the Strife: Veteran Edition GPL Source Code release is not part of the Program covered by the GPL and is expressly excluded from its terms.
+EXCLUDED CODE: The code described below and contained in The Strife: The Order Edition it´s not part of the Program covered by the GPL and is expressly excluded from its terms.
 You are solely responsible for obtaining from the copyright holder a license for such code and complying with the applicable license terms.